iaintshine/social_coffee/README.md

 ## CLI

 *Social Coffee* service is delivered with a command line tool similar `redis-cli` that works in REPL manner.
 `social-cli` supports tab autocompletion and comes with just two options.
-The first one specified a port number and the second one specifies a host to which thrift client should connect.
+The first one specifies a port number and the second one specifies a host to which thrift client should connect.

 ### Options